International Finance Corporation

 What is the difference between IFC and the World Bank?

-IFC is a member of the World Bank Group, which consists of five closely associated institutions that play an important role in eradicating poverty and improving lives.
+IFC is a member of the World Bank Group, which consists of five closely associated institutions that play an important role in creating a world free of poverty on a livable planet.
 IFC promotes economic and social development through working directly with the private sector.

 Working with business partners and other development finance institutions (DFIs), IFC invests in sustainable private enterprises and projects in developing countries.
-This direct lending to businesses is the primary difference between IFC and World Bank, which lends to sovereign governments.
+This direct lending to businesses and financial institutions are the primary difference between IFC and World Bank, which lends to sovereign governments.

 IFC also offers advisory services to support private sector development.
 Most of these activities are funded in partnership with donor countries, and many involve close collaboration with the World Bank.